 just recommend the book; we give copies to our clients and the feedback has been

-—DEREK COOPER, Senior Wealth Advisor,
+—DEREK COOPER, Senior iNVESTMENT Advisor,

 This is a must-read for all parents.
 I will definitely be recommending this book to all my clients and everyone else I know.
 I love how practical the ideas are and how Robin shows the importance of letting your children make mistakes and learn from them.
 This book should be given to every parent when they leave the hospital with their first newborn baby!